krishnaanaril/try-outs/casbin-poc/README.md

 # [Casbin.NET](https://github.com/casbin/Casbin.NET) - Proof Of Concept

 This is a dotnet core console application to evaluate access requests against policies defined in PERM model of Casbin.
+If you are interested, you can read my [blog](https://krishnamohan.dev/blog/using-casbin-for-authorization-in-dotnet) to know more about it.

 ## Basic
 * [Model](https://github.com/krishnaanaril/try-outs/blob/master/casbin-poc/casbin-config/basic_model.conf)